shr264/IPF/README.md

 The program consists of the following scripts
 * ipf.py: contains the main functions and class for IPF
-* main.py: runs the program to ipf on some toy data
+* main.py: runs the program on some toy data

 ## Notebooks